envoyproxy/ratelimit/README.md

 1. `REDIS_HEALTH_CHECK_ACTIVE_CONNECTION` : (default is "false")

+## Recovering from a failover (READONLY errors)

+1. `REDIS_CLOSE_CONNECTION_ON_READONLY_ERROR` : (default is "false")

+When a Redis master is failed over by repointing an address at the new master (a Kubernetes Service, DNS, or a proxy — common with Redis-compatible servers like Dragonfly, or Redis deployments without Sentinel), the demoted master keeps already-established connections open.
+Pooled connections are only discarded on IO errors, so every write on those stale connections keeps failing with `READONLY You can't write against a read only replica.` until the process restarts.

+Setting `REDIS_CLOSE_CONNECTION_ON_READONLY_ERROR` to `"true"` closes a pooled connection whenever a command on it fails with a READONLY error reply, so the pool reconnects through the configured address and reaches the current master.
+The failing command still returns its error to the caller; only the connection handling changes.
+Applies to both the main and the per-second Redis clients.

 # Memcache

 Experimental Memcache support has been added as an alternative to Redis in v1.5.